 - HAVE A CONTINGENCY PLAN

-Financial planners and advisors are trained to help you create a financial plan and reach the goals that you outline in it.
-If your financial plan includes starting a business, a financial planner can help guide you on the path to making it a reality — including many, if not all, of the steps above.
+You’re likely going to need a tax advisor to help you navigate the intricacies of paying taxes as a self-employed person.
+But have you considered a financial advisor?
+Financial advisors can look at your whole financial situation and help you create a financial plan to help you reach the goals that you outline in it.
+If your financial plan includes starting a business, a financial advisor can help guide you on the path to making it a reality — including many of the steps above.